2011 Ten Most Endangered Properties

 PPS Most Endangered: 2008, 2009, 2010, 2011

 The overall quality of the Providence Downtown National Register District is being compromised by a number of factors: public policy insensitive to preservation, unregulated demolitions, and the currently depressed real estate market following the previous boom.
-The George C. Arnold Building, the Providence National Bank façade, and the Teste Block exemplify this threat because all three could be legally demolished without review under the Downcity Review Committe guidelines.
+Stronger demolition policy ordinances must be put in place to protect the historic fabric of Providence’s Downtown.

 George C. Arnold Building (1923)

 The George C. Arnold building is a three story, 3500 square foot building located along Washington Street in Downtown Providence.
 It was constructed in 1923 to the designs of William R. Walker and Sons Architects, who designed several other major buildings around the city including the Cranston Street Armory on the West End.
 It is a brick-sheathed structure, which is typical of low-rise structures built in the area during the years following WWI.
 At 12.5 feet wide it is notably the narrowest building in the downtown area, which was the result of a street widening project in 1917.

 The Arnold building became in danger during the 1990s when the building behind it was torn down and a parking lot was built.
 When constructed in 1923, the back wall of the Arnold building was built adjacent to the neighboring structure and was not intend to have a stand-alone fourth wall.
 Additionally, this fourth wall was never finished off so when the adjacent building was torn down, it still had exposed wall paper and plaster from the preexisting building which was not waterproofed so further damage was caused to this side of the building.
 After the back building was demolished, there were fears by local advocates that the George C. Arnold building would follow suit given its lack of utilization.